 Usage Rules: This Branch contains leaves for each connection.
 Each connection shall consist of a connection_name followed by the visible pins and component and modules pins that are connected.

+(Connections are also known as Extended Nets in some EDA tools.)

 Example: